-As for administrative enforcement, according to the written decisions of administrative penalties published by the Administration for Market Regulation ("AMR") in Shanghai, from 2016 to 2019, more than 400 entities in Shanghai were penalized for commercial bribery with the monetary penalties adding up to RMB 263 million in total, including confiscation of illegal gains and fines imposed.
-In 2020, the AMR in Shanghai issued 48 penalties for commercial bribery, with the total monetary penalties adding up to RMB 23.08 million.
+In terms of administrative enforcement, according to the written decisions of administrative penalties published by the Administration for Market Regulation ("AMR") in Shanghai, from 2016 to 2019, more than 400 entities in Shanghai were penalized for commercial bribery with the monetary penalties adding up to RMB 263 million in total, including confiscation of illegal gains and fines imposed.
+From 2020 to 2022, the AMR in Shanghai issued 190 penalties for commercial bribery, with the total monetary penalties adding up to nearly RMB 70 million.